kevinmainaud/j12/README.md

-To get the different keys access and as Dotenv wasn't working well, please write to one of us on Slack to get the codes.
+To get the different keys access and as Dotenv wasn't working well, please write to one of us on Slack to get the access codes.

 The Hacking Project / Session 2018